macOS MCP audit logging: where macos-use already writes every tool call

 How does this compare to using the macOS BSM auditd (the /var/audit log)?

 Different layers entirely. auditd captures kernel-level events: file opens, process execs, syscalls, login attempts.
 It does not know what an MCP tool call is, and it does not see what the model asked the agent to do.
 The /tmp/macos-use/ trail captures the application layer: which AX element was clicked, what the window looked like after, what changed in the tree.
-For a complete picture you would want both. auditd answers 'did anything weird touch the filesystem?'; /tmp/macos-use/ answers 'what did the AI agent click?'.
+One practical wrinkle: Apple deprecated the BSM audit subsystem in macOS 11 and disabled it by default in macOS 14 (Sonoma), with removal flagged for a future release, so on the OS versions macos-use targets (macOS 13+) auditd is most likely off until you re-enable a deprecated service and reboot.
+The /tmp/macos-use/ trail is on by default with no flag.
+For a complete picture you would correlate both: auditd answers 'did anything weird touch the filesystem?'; /tmp/macos-use/ answers 'what did the AI agent click?'.
 The two never overlap and the second is not redundant with the first.